Zeme people

 The Zeme people, also known as the Zeme Nagas, are a Tibeto-Burmese ethnic group from Northeast India.
 They predominantly inhabit Peren district in Nagaland; Tamenglong district, Senapati district in Manipur and Dima Hasao district (NC hills) in Assam.
 Jalukie is the main urban centre of the Zeme Naga, serving as a hub for their social, cultural, educational and economic activities in the Peren District of Nagaland.
 Members of the Zeme Naga play a significant role in the town’s social, economic, and educational development.
+The Zeme Naga also retain significant landholdings, with several major villages in and around the highly urbanised area of Haflong continuing to be governed under their customary landholding system.

+The Zeme Nagas along with the Liangmai, the Rongmei, and the Inpui form the Zeliangrong community residing in the tri-junction of Nagaland, Manipur and Assam.